jsines/CSI4999-project/README.md

 # CSI4999-project
 DCAA-compliant time management system

-* To initialize environment variables, Run thEse in command line and then run "python -m flask run" and it should work:
+* To initialize environment variables, Run these in command line and then run "python -m flask run" and it should work:
   * set FLASK_APP=project
   * set FLASK_DEBUG=1
   * set MAILPWD=csi4999pass